-Another important point: Know that the MCAT isn’t really a test you can cram for.
+One note: Know that the MCAT isn’t really a test you can cram for.
 Taking the MCAT exam without adequate time to study could potentially work against you.
 But keep in mind that if you retake the exam, some schools, including AUC, will consider both scores.

 Also: Be sure to take a look at some MCAT tips and strategies, shared by AUC Senior Associate Director of Admissions Jamie DeTrinidad.